25 best Spotify tips and tricks: genius ways to fine-tune Spotify

 If you open Preferences in the Spotify desktop app and scroll down to the Local Files section, you can import all your music files from iTunes, folders and various other sources – even if they’re not in Spotify’s own library.
 A great way to add that 80s Romanian grindcore band to your collection.

-Want to replace Bloodborne’s moody orchestral score with Chas & Dave, or explore Fallout 4’s wasteland to the dulcet tones of Megadeth?
-No problem – just fire up the PS4’s Spotify-compatible PlayStation Music mode and you can soundtrack games with any album or playlist you like, controlling from the console itself or a connected device like your phone or tablet.
+Want to replace Bloodborne‘s moody orchestral score with Chas & Dave, or explore Fallout 4‘s wasteland to the dulcet tones of Megadeth?
+No problem – just fire up the PS3/PS4/PS5’s Spotify app and you can soundtrack games with any album or playlist you like, controlling from the console itself or a connected device like your phone or tablet (you’ll need to use Spotify Connect on the mobile device to link the two devices).

 9) DJ for your gaming buddies